-The remedial action to be implemented for SWMU 211-A was arrived at during the final remedial actions discussed in the May 23, 2018, presentation to the FFA parties, which is included in Appendix A (DOE 2018).
+The remedial action to be implemented for SWMU 211-A was arrived at during the final remedial actions discussed in the May 23, 2018, presentation to the FFA parties.
+The presentation utilized in the May 23, 2018 meeting is located in the Environmental Information Center at following web address: https://eic.pad.pppo.gov/Search.aspx?accession=ENV 1.A-01526.

-• SWMU 211-A-Enhanced In Situ Bioremediation with Interim Land Use Controls and groundwater sampling (referred to as long-term monitoring in Appendix A).
+• SWMU 211-A-Enhanced In Situ Bioremediation with Interim Land Use Controls and groundwater sampling.

-This 60% RDR contains information regarding design of the EISB system and groundwater sampling system to be installed at SWMU 211-A. Following this 60% design, additional information will be developed and included in the complete 90% remedial design (D1) for approval and implementation.
-The following is information included in this 60% RDR.
+This 90% RDR contains information regarding design of the EISB system and UCRS and RGA groundwater sampling system to be installed at SWMU 211-A. Following this 90% design, additional information will be developed and included in the complete 100% remedial design (D2) for approval and implementation.
+The following is information included in this 90% RDR.